kristoferek/todo-list-app/docs/index.md

 App ***todo-list-app*** performs very efficient comparing to competitor.
 There is a space for further developments with regards of keeping app small and quick.
 In my opinion it would be optimal to use dedicated CSS and continuing using vanilla JavaScript .

 To-do-app can be developed as a sole application as well as a very efficient module to be combined in a larger project.
-One of the key chalanges is to chose appropiate storage solution, that will allow to maintain its biggest advantages:
+One of the key challenges is to chose appropriate storage solution, that will allow to maintain its biggest advantages:
 * simplicity,
 * speed
-* low recources demand
+* low recourses demand